Trịnh Xuân Thanh

-Trịnh Xuân Thanh (born 13 February 1966) is a former Vietnamese politician and businessman.
+Trịnh Xuân Thanh (born 13 February 1966) is a Vietnamese former politician and businessman.
 He is the former head of the state-owned Petrovietnam Construction Joint Stock Corporation (a subsidiary of Petrovietnam), and the former Deputy-Chairman of the Provincial People's Committee of Hậu Giang province.
 In 2016, he was accused of causing massive losses at the state-owned company and fled the country.
 While in Berlin, as an asylum-seeker, he was allegedly kidnapped by Vietnamese secret service agents and repatriated back to Vietnam on 23 July 2017.
 This led to a diplomatic scandal in which Germany expelled a Vietnamese diplomat.

 He later announced on Vietnamese television that he had decided to turn himself in to the authorities.
 However, there have been suggestions that his statement was possibly made under duress.
 On 22 January 2018, he was sentenced to life imprisonment.

 Early life

 Trịnh Xuân Thanh was born 13 February 1966 in Hanoi, North Vietnam.
 He graduated from Hanoi Architectural University in 1990.